More

 investing/trading candidates.
 And you might be distracted by

-stocks that don't really fit your stock criteria.
+stocks that don't really fit your stock selection criteria.

 That's okay.

-Some people would say that this is not the smartest way to
+Some people would say that this is not the smartest

 HOW to compile your own "stock universe" list:

-world.
-The "stock universe" might simply be any one of the
+universe" might simply be any of the following:

 - Large-caps - The

-stocks in a particular large-cap index (eg. in the US
+stocks in a particular large-cap index For example, the XJO

 - Mid-caps -